+The Contingent Annuitant Option is only available for those persons hired on or before February 25, 2002.
 If the retiree is unmarried and has no minor children at the time of retirement he or she may designate one person as a Contingent Annuitant.
 Under this option, the retiree could name one person to receive 66 2/3%, or 50% of their benefit upon their death for the remainder of the Contingent Annuitant's lifetime.
 The retiree will take a lifetime actuarial reduction in their benefit to provide this death benefit.
-The Contingent Annuitant Option is only available for those persons hired on or before February 25, 2002.
-PLEASE NOTE: For the 100% option, the beneficiary age may not exceed 10 years from the age of the retiree.
+IRS law requires that the 100% contingent annuitant may not be more than 10 years younger than the member at retirement.